 They don’t rely on low usage subscribers to pay for their data hogs.
 Instead, they charge everyone exactly what they should pay for their service.

 Ting doesn’t tie you into a contract, either.

-Instead of signing two year contracts or setting up a payment plan for a new phone, simply bring your own Sprint network compatible device or purchase a Ting compatible phone to get started.
+Instead of signing two-year contracts or setting up a payment plan for a new phone, simply bring your own Sprint or T-Mobile network compatible device or purchase a Ting compatible phone to get started.

 Don’t know if your phone is compatible?
 Use the Ting Bring Your Own Device (BYOD) tool to find out if your phone can be used with Ting.

 If you just want a simple phone and don’t care about upgrading your phone, you can save even more money by buying a lower end device and not upgrading your device every two years.

 Of course, if you want a newer phone, you can bring almost any Sprint or T-Mobile compatible phone to Ting.